InDrive: International expansion

 In December 2014, inDriver expanded internationally by launching in Astana, Kazakhstan.

 The company entered Latin America in April 2018, when the service became available in Mexico and then later in Guatemala, Colombia, Peru, El Salvador, Chile, Brazil, Ecuador and Bolivia.
 In Brazil, inDrive partnered with the finance platform Belvo to simplify the payment process.

 In November 2018, the service became available in Africa with the launch in Arusha, Tanzania.

 In 2018, the company opened a temporary office in New York City, and later, established its headquarters in Mountain View, California.

 It also started its operations in Pakistan by 2021 and became the most downloaded ride-hailing app in the country within a year.

 In June 2022, inDrive announced that it was entering the Australian market, with an initial launch in Melbourne.

 In July 2023, inDrive launched in the U.S., in Miami, South Florida.

 In November 2023, inDrive launched in the Philippine cities of Bacolod, Baguio, Butuan, Cagayan de Oro, and Iloilo.
 However, in January 2024, the Land Transportation Franchising and Regulatory Board (LTFRB) suspended inDrive operations in the country due to allegations of price bargaining, which violates the board's terms and conditions for accreditation as a transport company.
 Operations resumed in June 2024 after inDrive agreed to comply with LTFRB regulations by aligning its fare system with the agency's prescribed pricing structure.
 The app also launched in Metro Manila.

-In August 2025, inDrive launched the grocery delivery service inDrive.Продукты (inDrive.Groceries) in Kazakhstan, turning the inDrive app into a SuperApp.
+In August 2025, inDrive launched the grocery delivery service inDrive.Продукты (inDrive.Groceries) in Kazakhstan, turning the inDrive app into a super app.